 Examples include:

-• Automated A/B testing and campaign reports
+• Automatically creating A/B tests and campaign reporting.

 3. Generative AI for Social Media Marketing